mkst/conker/README.md

 ## Custom tools

- - rarezip/rareunzip; python scripts to compress/decompress the compression format used in the ROM.
+ - `rareunzip`; python script to compress/decompress the compression format used in the ROM.

 NOTE: `gzip` is used for compression rather than `zlib`; use the binary in `tools/` in order to get matching compression.